Review by KC Carlson

 Popeye the Sailor 1938-1940 Volume 2 is exactly what it says it is — a chronological collection of all the Popeye cartoons produced by the Fleischer Studios from 1938 (beginning with “I Yam Love Sick” — the previous 1938 cartoons were on Volume 1) through 1940.
 All of the cartoons have been completely remastered and are in glorious black and white, with the exception of “Aladdin and His Wonderful Lamp,” the acclaimed two-reel Technicolor spectacular, which completes the Popeye Technicolor Trilogy.

-Volume 2 comes in a sleek, stripped-down 2-DVD set, with 31 complete Popeye cartoons and a wealth of special features.
+Volume 2 comes in a sleek, stripped-down two-DVD set, with 31 complete Popeye cartoons and a wealth of special features.
 The Volume 1 set was issued last year as a massive 4-DVD box set, which I originally passed up due to a mini-flood of great animation projects all released within a relatively short time, overwhelming my budget for DVDs.
-I like this new 2-DVD format over the big box for two reasons: monetarily, it’s easier on the wallet, and aesthetically, the smaller number of cartoons — especially with this single-character, many variations on a limited theme series — is much easier to mentally digest.
+I like this new two-DVD format over the big box for two reasons: monetarily, it’s easier on the wallet, and aesthetically, the smaller number of cartoons — especially with this single-character, many variations on a limited theme series — is much easier to mentally digest.
 It also doesn’t hurt that the smaller sets are on a fairly quick-release pattern — Volume 3 is scheduled for late September!

 There’s a really high percentage of great cartoons on this set, beginning with the aforementioned “Aladdin and His Wonderful Lamp,” a 16-minute tour-de-force of Disney-quality animation.
 It also features one of my favorite bits of Popeye mutterings: “I’ve never made love in Technicolor before!”
 Also included is the under-appreciated “Shakespearian Spinach,” where Popeye replaces ham actor Bluto in an operatic version of Romeo and Juliet (Olive Oyl), where the three characters sing the entire cartoon.
 Oh, and Popeye ends up in drag in an attempt to fool Bluto, predating Bugs Bunny and Elmer Fudd in “What’s Opera, Doc?” by almost 20 years.
 Bluto in this cartoon was voiced by Pinto Colvig, better known as the voice of Goofy in the Disney cartoons, which just adds to the general strangeness.